Maarten234/Node-red-Dynamic-energy-prices/README.md

 Plain energy prices from APEX can be obtained via [energy-charts.info](https://energy-charts.info) in EUR/MWh

 More information on the api can be found here: [https://api.energy-charts.info/#/prices](https://api.energy-charts.info/#/prices)
-This flow can be easily adjusted to any of the countries below by replacing NL to the corresponding country code in the http request node
+This node-red flow can be easily adjusted to any of the countries below by replacing NL to the corresponding country code in the http request node

 - AT (Austria)
 - BE (Belgium)